What can we learn from Edward Said's literature in the thick of Israel's genocide in Gaza?

 From his commentary in the aftermath of the 1967 Six-Day War, as the US assumed the mantle of the mediator that would solve this “conflict,” to the ill-fated Oslo Accords of 1993, which enshrined the two-state solution while rendering it obsolete, to his embrace of a one-state solution in its place, Said’s sharp analysis was consistently decades ahead of its time.

-In 2024, as the world watches Israel perpetrate a genocide in Gaza, it is abundantly clear just how misguided was the confidence of successive US administrations that they could bring peace to the Middle East.
+In 2024, as the world watches Israel perpetrate genocide in Gaza, it is abundantly clear just how misguided the confidence of successive US administrations that they could bring peace to the Middle East.

 In an era when current US President Joe Biden appears unable or unwilling to articulate any credible policy of restraint towards Israel, even when Israel violates US and international law, the US’s inability to act as an honest broker is obvious.

-The negative impact of US partiality towards Israel was less obvious to most observers during the 1970s and 1980s during which Said was a unique truth teller.
+The negative impact of US partiality towards Israel was less obvious to most observers during the 1970s and 1980s during which Said was a unique truth-teller.

 Long before most commentators and many stakeholders in the Palestinian-Zionist conflict, Said understood that the Camp David Accords could never serve as the foundation for genuine peace in the Middle East because Palestinians had been systematically excluded from the negotiating process.

-As he wrote in 1979 regarding the status of Palestinians in western discourse and politics: “Palestinians are still perceived […] as a collection of basically negative attributes.”
+As he wrote in 1979 regarding the status of Palestinians in Western discourse and politics: “Palestinians are still perceived […] as a collection of basically negative attributes.”

-Dominant political narratives that show Palestinians making “their world historical appearance largely in the form of refusals and rejections” for much of the 20th century were often used to justify the unwillingness of world powers to support their struggle for self-determination.
+Dominant political narratives that show Palestinians making “their world-historical appearance largely in the form of refusals and rejections” for much of the 20th century were often used to justify the unwillingness of world powers to support their struggle for self-determination.

 The problem of representation that Said diagnosed in 1979 persists today.
 When European and North American states convene to negotiate peace, they meet with Arab states rather than Palestinian political representatives.
 At best, they talk with the Palestinian Authority, which is itself a proxy for Israel.